Minds On

 What is a treaty?

 For Indigenous communities, treaty deliberations were often accompanied by ceremonial components, such as smoking pipes or the exchange of a symbolic present.
-Treaties made between Indigenous peoples (First Nations, Métis, and Inuit) and the government typically concern land.
-Indigenous peoples were asked to share their land in exchange for payments and/or other promises.
-Treaties have ongoing rights, responsibilities, and obligations that need to be upheld by Indigenous communities, colonizer communities, and the government.
+Treaties made between Indigenous Peoples (First Nations, Métis, and Inuit) and the government typically concern land.
+Indigenous Peoples were asked to share their land in exchange for payments and/or other promises.
+Treaties have ongoing rights, responsibilities, and obligations that need to be upheld by Indigenous communities, settler communities, and the government.

 Throughout this learning activity, you will learn and independently evaluate a variety of treaties that are relevant to Indigenous and settler communities in Canada.